curefit/react-crux/readme.md

 For fields with _type_: "select", another field _foreign_ is mandatory.
 This field tells CRUX where to get the options for select from.
 Three fields are mandatory in foreign
  - _modelName_: where to get the options from.
 The logic for this is same.
 Initially find it in redux store.
 If not found, fetch it by making http get call to /model/:modelName
  - _title_: Which field in the foreign object to use to show title in the option
- - _key_: Which field in the foreign object to use to store the value (typically some sort of id field) [Example](https://curefit.github.io/react-crux-examples/#/select)
+ - _key_: @deprecated(use keys) - Which field in the foreign object to use to store the value (typically some sort of id field)
+ - _keys_: array of fields in the foreign object to use to store the value

+[Example](https://curefit.github.io/react-crux-examples/#/select)

 ```